kubernetes/enhancements/keps/sig-node/1664-node-ips/README.md

 will just adjust `Node.Status.Addresses` to ensure that someone following the traditional rule will find the IP we want them to.

+There is now also a "Secondary Node IP", which uses the same rule as for Primary Node IP, but only matching IPs of the opposite IP family.
-There is now also a "Secondary Node IP", which is the first `InternalIP` address of the opposite IP family from the Primary Node IP, or the first such `ExternalIP` if there is no such `InternalIP`.
+(Thus, the Secondary Node IP is the first `InternalIP` address of the opposite IP family from the Primary Node IP, or the first such `ExternalIP` if there is no such `InternalIP`.)

 #### Updated Use of `Node.Status.Addresses`